 Gallery of Competition: Zip through this gallery, check out the other recipes, and dole out some stars (or not).

 You can enter one entry per email per day, so if you keep coming up with better ideas, keep entering.

 Here’s one of my favorite recipes with Ritz crackers.
 It’s not exactly original, but it sure is good!

-In a saucepan, stir together graham crumbs, sugar, butter and milk.
+- In a saucepan, stir together graham crumbs, sugar, butter and milk.
 Turn heat to medium and bring to a boil.
 When mixture begins to boil, set timer for 5 minutes and boil for 5 minutes, stirring occasionally.
-Pour half of this mixture over the Ritz crackers, then lay another blanket of Ritz over the graham cracker stuff.
-Pour remaining graham cracker stuff over second layer of Ritz, then top with one last layer of Ritz.
+Pour half of this mixture over the Ritz crackers, then lay another blanket of Ritz over the graham cracker mixture.
+Pour remaining graham cracker mixture over second layer of Ritz, then top with one last layer of Ritz.

 - In a saucepan, combine butterscotch chips, chocolate chips and peanut butter.
 Melt, over low heat.
 Spread melted mixture over top.

 - Let this cool at room temperature for a while and then transfer it to the refrigerator for about half an hour or as long as it takes for chocolate/butterscotch/peanut butter layer to set.
 When it has set, remove from refrigerator by lifting whatever it is you’ve used to line the pan.
 Place on a cutting board and cut into bars.